|Institution||Faculty of Chemistry and Pharmacy - Gene Center Munich|

-The Jae lab (Twitter @TheJaeLab) at the Gene Center of the Ludwig-Maximilians University Munich (LMU) has an opening for enthusiastic and skilled researchers:
+The Jae lab (Twitter @TheJaeLab) at the Gene Center of the Ludwig-Maximilians University Munich (LMU) has openings for enthusiastic and skilled researchers:

-PhD and Postdoctoral Positions (f/m/d) in Functional Genomics of Mitochondrial Stress
+PhD and Postdoctoral Positions (f/m/d) in Functional Genomics of Mitochondrial Quality Control and Immunometabolism

 You will use cutting-edge tools in the areas of functional genomics, synthetic biology, biochemistry and cellular biology to unlock the inner workings of mitochondrial stress signaling in the human system.
 This includes genome-wide forward genetic screening based on flow cytometry, precision CRISPR genome engineering, in-organello experimentation, and the development of new cell-based assays no one is thinking of today.
 Your goal will be to uncover novel pathways and genetic networks that protect the cell's most precious organelle (mitochondria) from harm and decipher their molecular modes of operation.
 Your project will be highly interdisciplinary and offer ample opportunities for collaborations with world-leading experts in different areas of biology.

 You will be part of a young and highly ambitious team consisting of scientists and students of different backgrounds with a shared interest in mitochondria, proteostasis and biological questions with high relevance for human disease.
 You will find ample opportunities for scientific exchange with world-leading scientists of various fields and develop your scientific career with lasting benefits through events on campus, seminars and hands-on courses.
-We are located in the new BioSys building of the Gene Center endowed with state-of-the-art laboratory space, equipment and core facilities, embedded in the vibrant, multi-disciplinary life sciences campus.
-Downtown Munich and the Bavarian lakes can be reached in 20 min, the Alps in less than 1 h.
+We are located in the brandnew BioSys building of the LMU Gene Center endowed with state-of-the-art laboratory space, equipment and core facilities, embedded in the vibrant, multi-disciplinary life sciences campus.
+Downtown Munich and the Bavarian lakes can be reached in 20min, the beautiful German Alps in under 1h.
 The position is initially limited to three years, with a possibility of extension.
 Salary is determined by prior experience according to the German public sector pay scale TV-L.

 Also possible in a part-time capacity.People with disabilities who are equally as qualified as other applicants will receive preferential treatment.